stephenh/stephenh.github.com/drafts/publishing-to-maven-repos-with-ivy.markdown

 Using Ivy
 ---------

-That being said, I prefer to leverage Maven repositories from a safe, arms length distance via the excellent [Ivy](http://ant.apache.org/ivy) tool which, besides other features, can understand the Maven repository format both as a source for dependencies and destination for publishing projects.
+That being said, I prefer to leverage Maven repositories from a safe, arms length distance via the excellent [Ivy](http://ant.apache.org/ivy) (and [IvyDE](http://ant.apache.org/ivy/ivyde/)) tool which, besides other features, can understand the Maven repository format both as a source for dependencies and destination for publishing projects.

 While Ivy-to-Maven works well, it did take me a few tries to get it right, so here are the various settings/files that so far are doing the job.